-The FLSA requires that workers be divided into “Exempt” and “Non-exempt” categories, which determine whether they are eligible to receive overtime.
-Exempt employees are generally salaried workers, or hired 3rd party contractors.
-While Non-exempt employees are usually workers who are paid an hourly wage for their efforts.
+The FLSA requires that workers be divided into “exempt” and “non-exempt” categories, which determine whether they are eligible to receive overtime.
+Exempt employees are generally salaried workers, or hired third-party contractors.
+While non-exempt employees are usually workers who are paid an hourly wage for their efforts.
 The federal law states that no worker shall be required to work more than 40 hours per week, without due compensation.
 Thousands are forced to work much more than this.
 They remain silent for fear of losing their jobs.
 This is the exact reason this law was passed, and it is important that sufferers of FLSA violations know they are not alone and that their employers must be held accountable for their crimes.

 FLSA Overtime Claims

 Every year thousands of Americans are forced work unpaid or underpaid overtime because for fear of losing their employment.
 If you or a loved one have worked overtime, which is more than 40 hours per week for hourly employees, and not been paid time and a half wages, you may have an FLSA claim.
 Some examples of FLSA claims include:

 - Unpaid time and a half after 40 hour work week